 "Coming from a non-profit administration position, I was impressed with how much additional and parish-specific information the program provided.
-Getting to know not only the resources available through the Archdiocese, but also having the chance to meet the people who would be the ones to contact, lets me know that there are all kinds of support available to assist me.
 I also would note that the class presented materials at a variety of levels, so everyone, from those brand new to business administration to those who had been in a parish position for some time, was able to significantly benefit."

 —Michael S., Former Student

 As the Church’s ministry grows in scope, reach, and complexity, each parish faces the challenge of administering its resources effectively and fairly, while at the same time achieving compliance with both civil and canon law.
 Increasingly, parishes look to lay professionals trained in administration to ensure that pastoral ministry can take place in such a way that both enhances and safeguards the mission of the church.
 These parish business managers provide leadership and day-to-day supervision of the financial and temporal affairs of the parish in such a way as to enable the pastor to concentrate as much as possible on the spiritual affairs of the parish.